 Supporting charities – charities under this category don’t have their own activities; instead, they raise funds or manpower to support other charitable foundations.
 They can support more than one foundation at a time.
 Supporting charities can make grants, but should follow strict guidelines.

 Financial funding is the lifeline of charitable foundations.
 Without it, charities can’t organize events, and create grants.
 Below are just some of the ways by which charities can get the necessary funds for their activities.

 The most basic source of funds for charities is gifts and donations from individuals and organizations.
 While it may look easy at first, it’s actually quite hard to get funds this way.
 Big, established charities will find it easier to get donations compared to new foundations because the trust factor is there.

 Charities that are just starting out may need to send letters of appeal to organizations asking for donations.
 However, donations don’t come easy- you have to attach documents proving the charity’s legitimacy and plans for any funds that get donated.
 One benefit to gifts is that they are usually exempt from tax.
-Here are a few examples of companies that donate to various charitable foundations: Microsoft, Home Depot, Lowes, FedEx, Kroger and Google and there are millions of others too.
+Here are a few examples of companies that donate to various charitable foundations: Microsoft, Home Depot, Lowes, FedEx, Kroger, Google and some of the best pre settlement funding companies but there are millions of others too.
 To find companies to donate to your cause you simply need to ask them, and if you’re just starting out you may find it easier and less intimidating to approach smaller companies first.